Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         * This notation is simpler since these parameter files are generally the same for all systems

 `sys_name` (Default = None) (Optional)
 :   Define the System Name.
-This is useful when trying to analyze several systems at the same time or to calculate the correlation between the predicted and the experimental energies.
-If the name is not defined, one will be assigned when loading it in gmx_MMPBSA_ana according to the order in which it is done.
+This is useful when trying to analyze several systems at the same time or calculating the correlation between the predicted and the experimental energies.
+If the name is not defined, one will be assigned when loading it in gmx_MMPBSA_ana according to the order in this is done.

     !!! tip
-        The definition of the system name is entirely optional, however it can provide greater clarity during the results analysi.
+        The definition of the system name is entirely optional, however it can provide a better clarity during the results analysis.
 All files associated with this system will be saved using its name.

     _New in v1.4.0_